Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 When a "design commission" is arranged in advance, the commission is based on a fixed percentage of the cost of the completed yacht.

-A fixed-commission yacht design arrangement requires an extremely well defined owner's specification and a highly explicit design contract that will usually restrict the client's flexibility during the design process.
-For example, any design changes requested would necessarily involve a well defined change proposal, and then executing a formal 'change order' involving a separate negotiation for each change request in order to determine the cost of the change.
+A fixed-commission yacht design arrangement requires an extremely well defined owner's specification and a highly explicit design contract that will necessarily restrict the client's flexibility during the design process.
+For example, any design changes the client requests will involve a well defined change proposal, then a formal 'change order' involving a separate negotiation for each change, and an added cost for the change.
 This can become complex and inordinately restrictive, and per our usual arrangements (outlined below) it is quite unnecessary.

-Further, in order to cover unforeseen contingencies during the process of developing a design that will ultimately be exactly tailored to a client's specific requirements, in advance of even knowing those requirements, a fixed-commission-based design will necessarily include a generous margin, and the owner will be bound to the pre-arranged percentage regardless of the eventual cost of the yacht.
+Further, in order to cover unforeseen contingencies during the process of developing a design that is tailored to a client's specific requirements, in advance of even knowing those requirements, a fixed-commission-based design will necessarily include a generous margin, and the owner will be bound to the pre-arranged percentage regardless of the eventual cost of the yacht.

-In other words, while the commission percentage may well be agreed upon in advance, the amount of that commission will still not be known since it will vary according to the final cost of the yacht.
+In other words, while the commission percentage may well be known in advance, the exact amount of that commission will still not be known since it will vary according to the final cost of the yacht.

-Typical Commission: A fixed-commission design fee will often be in the range of around 10% to 12% of the as-built cost of a yacht, assuming it is finished to a turn-key stage of completion and fully outfitted.
-It is important to note that these percentages do not include further development work, such as the cost to develop NC cutting files.
+Typical Commission: A fixed-commission design fee will often be in the range of around 10% to 12% of the as-built cost of a yacht, assuming it is built at a professional boatbuilding yard, finished to a turn-key stage of completion, and fully outfitted.
+It is important to note that those design cost percentages do not include further development work, such as the cost to develop NC cutting files.
 It is only for the design itself.

-These percentages assume that the build venue will be local to the designer.
+These percentages further assume that the build venue will be local to the designer.
 For example, if the designer is in the US and the yacht is built in the US, then it is reasonable to expect that those percentages will approximately apply.
-On the other hand, if the vessel is designed in North America or Europe, but built elsewhere - possibly in a much lower cost venue - the vessel's cost may well be less but the design cost will not vary, thus the 'commission' percentage will necessarily be higher.
+On the other hand, if the vessel is designed in North America or Europe, but built in a much lower cost venue - the vessel's cost may well be less but the design cost will not vary, thus the 'commission' percentage will necessarily turn out to be higher.

-In addition to the inherently higher overall cost, a percentage based commission encourages the designer to specify higher cost equipment and furnishings, more elaborate structure and a higher level of finish than may be necessary to satisfy the owner's actual requirements... after all, the designer is getting a percentage!
-This is exactly why building architecture is so profitable - and the same applies to marine architecture.
+In addition to the inherently higher overall cost, a percentage-based commission encourages the designer to specify higher cost equipment and furnishings, more elaborate structure and a higher level of finish than may be necessary to satisfy the owner's actual requirements... after all, the designer is getting a percentage!
+This is exactly why 'building' architecture is so profitable...

-As a result of these factors, it should be fairly obvious that a fixed yacht design commission will not be especially advantageous to the client, nor will it necessarily be favorable to achieving the most suitable design...
+As a result of these factors, it should be fairly obvious that a fixed-percentage type of yacht design commission will not be especially advantageous to the client, nor will it necessarily be favorable to achieving the most suitable design...

 HOURLY FEE BASED YACHT DESIGN